Introduction

 I. The benefits of collagen during pregnancy

-Improved skin elasticity
+Improvement of skin elasticity

-By helping to strengthen the skin's structure, collagen promotes its elasticity and resilience, thereby reducing the risk of stretch marks.
+By helping to strengthen the skin's structure, collagen promotes its suppleness and resilience, thereby reducing the risk of stretch marks.
 Appropriate supplementation can also support skin hydration, providing firmer and smoother skin throughout pregnancy.

 During pregnancy, many women experience joint pain, mainly due to weight gain, the shift in the center of gravity, and hormonal changes.
 The hormone relaxin, which prepares the body for childbirth by loosening ligaments and joints, can also cause a feeling of instability and discomfort.